0xcire/sym-backend/README.md

 Sync your music
-Api and other infrastructure modules needed to run sym's backend locally Needs a bit of extra config if you wanted to host this as is - mainly around dozzle and nginx I use a private repo with a bit more security concerns
+Api and other infrastructure modules needed to run sym's backend locally Needs a bit of extra config if you wanted to host this as is - mainly around dozzle and nginx

 ## Purpose